dancsecs/sztest/README.md

 ```

 ClockOffset moves the current clock by the specified amount.
 No
-defined increments are applied and if a clock has not yet been set the the
+defined increments are applied and if a clock has not yet been set the
 current time advanced by the specified amount will be used.
 Nothing is
 returned.
 <!--- gotomd::End::doc::./Chk.ClockOffset -->